heidelberg-hepml/lloca/README.md

 ## How to use LLoCa

-Docs and example notebooks coming soon!
+Please have a look at the [LLoCa documentation](https://heidelberg-hepml.github.io/lloca/) (coming soon) and our example notebook for the [LLoCa-Transformer](examples/demo_transformer.ipynb).

 ## Features